Vyral/steven-pilkington/_posts/2019-03-22-how-to-successfully-declutter-your-home-from-start-to-finish.md

 {% include pullquote.html %}

 **Sort through your clothes first.** If you’re like me, you have clothes that are seasonally specific, and some of those clothes have sat untouched in your closet for years.
 These should probably be the first to go.
-Other items could include books, boxed up papers and documents, old mementos, miscellaneous items, and, lastly, items that summon feelings of nostalgia.
+Other items could include books, boxed-up papers and documents, old mementos, miscellaneous items, and, lastly, items that summon feelings of nostalgia.

 A lot of times, we rationalize that we might need an item in the future, which only further contributes to clutter.
 For example, I recently discovered that my neighbor has a lot of the same tools that I might need, so now I check to see if I can borrow from them before going out and buying it.
 After all, it’s a lot easier to borrow something for an hour than to buy it and find a place to store it forever.